alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-28-scholars-books-on-shiite.md

 locale: en
 lang: en
 note: true
-excerpt: "Shiites have numerous sects, some are extremists and others are not.
+summary: "Shiites have numerous sects, some are extremists and others are not.
 Hence, we recommend you read books written by scholars about their sects and the 'Aqidah (creed) of each."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz